13 Kids Bathroom Ideas That Are Smart & Stylish

 My number one must for the vanity in our kids bathroom refresh: It had to have drawers.
 I find drawers easier to manage for kids, since they’re compartmentalized and you can easily access all of the space, as opposed to getting a vanity with doors and a big area under the sink.

-There aren’t a ton of options for adding style in a tiny bathroom, so why not take advantage of the opportunities you do have with fun lighting?
+There aren’t a ton of options for adding style in a tiny bathroom, so why not take advantage of the opportunities you do have with fun drawer pulls?

-With kids space, especially ones that are expensive to renovate, like a bathroom, I’m always hesitant to go too kid themed on anything permanent, like tile, since kids grow pretty fast.
-This boys’ bathroom design by Whitney Parkinson feels like the perfect middle ground.
-The blue tile border feels unique and fun, but at the same time, this bath could easily work for a teenager or adult guests, too.
+With kids space, especially ones that are expensive to renovate, like a bathroom, I’m always hesitant to go too kid themed on anything permanent, like tile, since kids grow so fast.
+But, a patterned ceramic bathroom tile like the one above makes the space more exciting without feeling overly juvenile.

 While I might not be a fan of making the permanent bathroom choices too kid-centric, I am a fan of making the smaller details kid-friendly.
 I love the whimsical wall art and towel hook choices in this bathroom from Emily Henderson.